ToyKeeper/fuckometer/README.md

 * **Work hours**: Using my "XActivity" program, keep track of how many hours I've worked today and this week.
 Tell me how fucked (or not fucked) I am based on how much time I've logged.
-XActivity monitors keyboard and mouse events to determine when you're active, and logs this data for every minute of every day for every computer I use.
+XActivity monitors keyboard and mouse events to determine when I'm active, and logs this data for every minute of every day for every computer I use.
 Additionally, it tracks which window was active at the time, down to the second, so I can tell what I spent my time on.
-This is then summarized into buckets of different types of activities, which I can use to figure out if I've been getting a lot of work done or if I was just browsing Facebook.
-The main upshot is that I can tell exactly how much time I've spent working, so I can tell whether I need to keep working or if I'm done for the day, and it's all automatic.
+This is then summarized into buckets, which I can use to figure out if I've been getting a lot of work done or if I was just browsing Facebook.
+The main upshot is that I can tell exactly how much time I've spent working, so I can tell whether I need to keep working or if I'm done for the day... and it's all automatic.

 * **Bug trackers**: How many open bugs are assigned to me or my projects?
 Let me know when my bug pile is getting big so I can do something about it.

-* **Drumpf**: Monitor the news to figure out how crazy Trump has been lately and whether we're getting closer to World War III or if it's a rare day with no new dumpster fires.  (or more generally, monitor the overall tone of news sources to gauge whether the world is getting better or worse)  May not happen since it's of questionable usefulness and would be a relatively time-consuming project.

 ## Display